lab1092/blender-manual_ja/manual/rigging/posing/editing.rst

    Pose Tools

-In :guilabel:`Pose` mode, bones behave like objects.
-So the transform actions (grab/rotate/scale, etc.) are very similar to the same ones in :guilabel:`Object` mode (all available ones are regrouped in the :menuselection:`Pose --> Transform` sub-menu).
+In *Pose* mode, bones behave like objects.
+So the transform actions (grab/rotate/scale, etc.) are very similar to the same ones in *Object* mode (all available ones are regrouped in the :menuselection:`Pose --> Transform` sub-menu).
 However, there are some important specificities: